JumboCode/TUTV/README.md

 3. Open a new tab/window in your terminal, with the repository root as your working directory.
 Start the frontend development server in this tab: `cd client` and then, `yarn start`.

+    If you encounter an error, make sure that node version you have installed is

+    16.

 4. The previous step should have opened [http://127.0.0.1:3000](http://127.0.0.1:3000) in a browser window.
 If not,